reevoo/anon/README.md

 anon can be used to replace personal e-mail addresses with anonymous (fake) ones.
 This is useful when transferring personally sensitive data.

+## Features

+- Scans and replaces e-mail addresses in a file.
+- Replaces all data in one or more CSV columns with anonymous e-mail addresses.
+- The same personal e-mail address will be replaced with the same anonymous e-mail address within the file.
+- Command-Line Interface with I/O support

 ## Setup

 On your command line: